HaseebHub0/House-Price-Prediction/README.md

 This project aims to build a predictive model for house prices based on real estate features such as living area, number of bedrooms, and location.

 ## **Technologies Used:**
-- Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, XGBoost)
+- Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
 - GitHub for code management
 - Streamlit for app deployment (future).